WoradeeKongthong/object_detection_with_MaskRCNN/README.md

 Tools to get the dataset : follow the README.md in https://github.com/theAIGuysCode/OIDv4_ToolKit

 Or you can follow my steps :
-- Clone or download the repository `https://github.com/EscVM/OIDv4_ToolKit.git`
+- clone or download the repository `https://github.com/EscVM/OIDv4_ToolKit.git`
-- cd into the repository folder `cd OIDv4_ToolKit-master`
+- cd into the repository folder `$cd OIDv4_ToolKit-master`
-- install required packages `pip install -r requirements.txt`
+- install required packages `$pip install -r requirements.txt`
-- download taxi dataset from OIDv6 `python main.py downloader --classes Taxi --type_csv train`
+- download taxi dataset from OIDv6 `$python main.py downloader --classes Taxi --type_csv train`

 The downloaded dataset will be stored in `OID/Dataset/Train/Taxi`